- Undergraduate Students

 2. Contact the organization and confirm with them that this internship is open and available for you.

-3. Contact Fox to ask permission for the internship, and to discuss your timeline and hours of work time you will do.
+3. Contact the advisor to ask permission for the internship, and to discuss your timeline and hours of work time you will do.
 Provide the intership coordinator or your future supervisors' email, phone, or other contact information.
 NOTE THAT YOU MAY NOT DO INTERNSHIPS IN MARYLAND, TENNESSEE, MASSACHUSETTS, or NEW HAMPSHIRE.
 This is OSU policy.
 PLEASE BE AWARE!

 (1) educate you in practical sustainabilit